seibert-media/teamvault/README.rst

 TeamVault
 =========

 TeamVault is an open-source web-based shared password manager for behind-the-firewall installation.
+It requires Python 3.3+ and Postgres.

 Installation
 ------------